GopherCNM/Module2_stock-analysis/README.md

 ### Challenges and Difficulties Encountered

 This was my first experience with VBA.
 For the most part, the challenge went smoothly.
 After my first attempt, I was receiving an “overflow” error message when I tried to run the code.
 The debug was pointing me to a part of the code that wasn’t ultimately the source of the issue.
 I used Google to research the issue and possible causes, and also reached out to my classmates on Slack.
-I realized that I have over-complicated the refactored code by creating a nested loop and inadvertently using a variable name twice.
+I realized that I had over-complicated the refactored code by creating a nested loop and inadvertently using a variable name twice.

 Working through this taught me the importance of a few things:
 - the value of keeping things simple when writing and refactoring code